TMJ Pain | Houston, TX

 The number, type and severity of symptoms ranges from person to person and can change over time.

 The temporomandibular joint connects the lower jaw, called mandible, to the temporal bone at each side of the head.
-Since these joints are flexible they allow motion in all three planes of motion, when working properly the jaw can move smoothly up and down, side to side and forward to backward.
+Since these joints are flexible, they allow movement in all three planes of motion.
+When working properly the jaw can move smoothly up and down, side to side, and forward to backward.
 This free motion allows us to talk, chew and yawn without pain.
 Muscles of the jaw and face attach to and surround the jaw joint (TMJ) and control its position and movement.
-If there are conditions in this musculature that affects the balance between the muscles, the symptoms of TMJ dysfunction will result.
-Other factors that may cause TMJ dysfunction include:
+If there are conditions in this musculature that affect the balance between the muscles, the symptoms of TMJ dysfunction will result.

 - Severe injury to the jaw or TMJ

 - Arthritis in the TMJ,

 - Orthodontic treatments ( braces)